viren-singh/404-not-found/README.md

     ```

 #Steps to run this application
-- `git clone Url` to clone the application at your local machine.
+- `git clone https://github.com/atulneharkar/404-not-found.git` to clone the application at your local machine.
 - `npm install`   to install all the required node modules.
 - `npm install -g @angular/cli`   to install angular-cli globaly.
 - `ng serve`      to launch a browser sync server on your source files.